carvel-dev/carvel/site/content/kapp-controller/docs/develop/packaging.md

 ### Requiring specific versions of kapp-controller

-A package may rely a feature of either kapp-controller itself or one of the bundled tools (i.e. ytt, kbld, helm, ...).
+Available as of v0.41.x

+A package may rely a feature of either kapp-controller itself or one of the bundled tools (or one of the bundled tools used to fetch, template, or deploy).
 In this case, for the package to be installed successfully, the attendant version of kapp-controller must be deployed.

 The package can declare which versions of kapp-controller are known to be compatible.